Keeping safe during

 • Read your personalised letter to yourself

-• Use colouring in books or sensory calming objects
+• Use colouring-in books or sensory calming objects

 • Distract by doing something with your hands/get them dirty – this could look like baking, gardening (or even just getting your hands into the earth), knitting, playing with clay, painting your nails etc.